 Schedule a manicure/pedicure.

-Consider a manicure, pedicure, and/or a foot scrub if you’ve been on the road for awhile.
+Consider a manicure, pedicure, and/or a foot scrub if you’ve been on the road for a while.
 Nail Alley off of Le Thanh Ton and across from Ben Thanh Market.
 It’s known to have cheap manicures and pedicures for 40,000 VND ($1.80 USD) each.
-Or, splurge for nicer spa environment that is around 350,000+ ($15+ USD) VND for both manicure and pedicure.
+Or, splurge for a nicer spa environment that is around 350,000+ ($15+ USD) VND for both manicure and pedicure.

 Visit City Attractions/Sites